fema3832/TrinitySeal-Login-and-Register-panel/README.md

 * Then go to program settings in the website and paste your hash to "Program Hash" field
 * After this instructions your program is working.

-## Please don't remove the copyright.
-Thanks!
+### Please don't remove the copyright, thanks!
-* Create an issue or DM me in discord.
+* Create an issue or DM me in discord
-* Have fun with the program.
+* Have fun with the program